pyrmont/testament/api.md

 an expected result is equal to the actual result.
 The forms of `expect` and `actual` will be used in the output of any failure report.

-An optional `note` can be included that will be used in any failure report to identify the assertion.
+An optional `note` can be included that will be used in any failure result to identify the assertion.
 If no `note` is provided, the form `(= expect actual)` is used.

-[1]: src/testament.janet#L203
+[1]: src/testament.janet#L262

 ## testament/assert-expr